joyeusenoelle/GuideToMastodon/README.md

 When you attach an image, you'll see "Edit" (plus a pencil icon) at the top right of the image.
 Clicking this will pop up a dialog box that lets you determine what part of the image should show in the preview; it also allows you to set alt-text for the image, which people can read if they mouse over the text, and which screen-readers (such as for the visually-impaired) can read instead of just saying "embedded image".

-Text in the description box has its own character limit; it **does not** count against the character limit for your toot!
+Text in the description box has its own character limit of 1,500 characters; it **does not** count against the character limit for your toot!

 ## Why should I add a caption to my picture?